ProjectEvergreen/greenwood/www/pages/docs/data.md

 ```

 ###### Response
-This will return an object of youf _greenwood.config.js_ as an object.
+This will return an object of your _greenwood.config.js_ as an object.
 Example:
 ```javascript
 {
   devServer: {